The Giving Account

 While donating appreciated securities typically eliminates long-term capital gains exposure, you are limited to 30% of your adjusted gross income (AGI) for deducting contributions of long-term appreciated securities.
 This is sufficient for most people, but there are some years when you might benefit from a larger current year deduction.
 In those select situations, you may choose to supplement a charitable gift of securities with a charitable contribution of cash.
 This strategic combination of giving is an opportunity to reduce your taxable income.

-Fidelity Investments customers can use the Fidelity Charitable Appreciated Securities Tool to help find the most highly appreciated securities from your portfolio.
+Fidelity Investments customers can use the Fidelity Charitable Appreciated Securities Tool when making a contribution to help find the most highly appreciated securities from your portfolio.

 Whatever assets you choose to give, consider a donor-advised fund.
 It's a simple, tax-effective way to dedicate money to charitable giving: you make a donation of cash or other assets, become eligible to take a tax deduction for your charitable gift since the donor-advised fund is a program of a public charity, then recommend which qualified charities you'd like to support.
 The timing is flexible, as are the number of charitable causes you support: as many as you like.
 A donor-advised fund, like the Giving Account at Fidelity Charitable, offers another bonus: the opportunity to recommend how your contribution is invested for potential tax-free growth, possibly providing additional charitable support in the long run.